Rapidly prototyping ideas around the future of artificial intelligence and data privacy with Meta.

 These designs act as a catalyst to start an industry conversation, with startups developing them further after the day.

-Additionally, a report was developed which summarises design jam findings and examples.
-The report aims to continue the conversation, encouraging disparate groups to work together to comply and develop with rapidly changing laws.
+Additionally, a report summarised design jam findings and examples.
+The report aimed to continue the conversation, encouraging disparate groups to work together to develop with rapidly changing laws.

 WHAT I LEARNT